Guide to Visiting Taipei, Taiwan for the First Time

 What About Taxis?

-Sure you can hire a taxi but if you want to save some cash, public transport is the way to go.
-And it’s so easy and simple to use public mass transportation.
-Plus the money you save will be considerable.
+Sure, you can hire a taxi, but if you want to save some cash, public transport is the way to go.
+And it’s so straightforward to use public mass transportation.
+Plus, the money you save will be considerable.

 Taoyan MRT Route Map 2018